1910 NHA season: League business

 Eddie McCafferty acted as secretary, and he also was representative of interests in Toronto.
 A franchise would be held for a future Toronto team.
 The NHA discussed organizing a team in Ottawa with the Ottawa Lacrosse Club and getting Montreal Le National to join the NHA.
 The Wanderers and Renfrew signed a pact not to merge with the CHA unless Cobalt and Haileybury were also admitted.
 The teams pledged a $1,000 bond to stay together.

+Former Canadiens owner Léo Dandurand later wrote that a decisive follow-up meeting in the creation of the NHA took place on December 3, 1909 at St. Lawrence Hall Hotel on Saint-Jacques Street, where Jimmy Strachan urged J. Ambrose O’Brien to form an all-French-Canadian club in Montreal.

-Two days later on December 4, the NHA held an organizing meeting at the Windsor Hotel in Montreal.
+On December 4, the NHA held an organizing meeting at the Windsor Hotel in Montreal.
 The CHA was meeting at the hotel also, and a message was sent to the Ottawa, Shamrocks and Le National teams to seek a merged seven-team league.
 This was turned down by the CHA, which would not accept Cobalt and Haileybury.
 The CHA proposed that Renfrew and Wanderers join the CHA, but the NHA teams turned that proposal down.